-For those wanting to experience a livelier pace of life, the city of Motril offers a vibrant night life, golf courses, shopping centers and a growing commercial economy.
+For those wanting to experience a livelier pace of life, the city of Motril offers a vibrant nightlife, golf courses, shopping centres and a growing commercial economy.

 This is one of the cheapest Costas to settle in, as expats can rent or buy property at 50 percent less than it would cost them in the Capital.